YUFULEO/Data-Representations-and-Clustering/README.md

 # Data-Representations-and-Clustering

+## Part 1:
+Clustering on Text Data

+## Part 2:
-Clustering on Text Data / Deep Learning and Clustering of Image Data / Clustering using both image and text
+Deep Learning and Clustering of Image Data

+## Part 3:
+Clustering using both image and text